danil/rc/mail-sendmail-smtp.rc.md

 220 your.tld ESMTP Exim 4.90_1 Tue, 29 May 2018 07:27:36 +0000
 HELO localhost
 250 your.tld Hello localhost [127.0.0.1]
-mail from: your.name@your.tld
+mail from: your.nm@your.tld
 250 OK
-rcpt to: your.name@your.tld
+rcpt to: your.nm@your.tld
 250 Accepted
 data
 354 Enter message, ending with "." on a line by itself